Bajaj Auto, Triumph launch two co-developed motorcycles in India | Technology

 Speed 400 will be available in the market from mid-this month while Scrambler 400 X, whose price is yet to be announced, will hit the market by October this year.

+The launch of these motorcycles comes a day after HeroMoto Corp launched the premium segment X440 motorcycle co-produced with the American motorcycle brand Harley Davidson.

-At the launch, Bajaj Auto Managing Director Rajeev Bajaj said, ''we are hopeful of (achieving) significant volume'' with the launch of the two new motorcycles, developed in partnership with Triumph.
+At the launch, Bajaj Auto Managing Director Rajiv Bajaj said, ''we are hopeful of (achieving) significant volume'' with the launch of the two new motorcycles, developed in partnership with Triumph.

 He said that the motorcycles will be produced at Bajaj Auto's new manufacturing facility in Chakan, which currently has a capacity to produce 5,000 units of these bikes per month.
 It can be scaled up depending on the demand.

+The second plant at Chakan has a total capacity to produce per month, which includes the production of KTM models.

-''We will take some time to scale up…we will watch the demand and assess it (before scaling up), he said.
+''We will take some time to scale up.
+We will watch the demand and assess it (before scaling up), he said and added, ''we can't say when exactly, maybe three months or four months.''
+The company can continue expanding to 45,000 units and double that if required, he said.

 As part of the partnership, the current 15 Triumph Motorcycle dealerships will be managed by Bajaj Auto but will remain exclusive to the brand and continue to operate in line with Triumph's global standards, the statement said.